If evidence is obvious, anyone can find the solution to a mystery without an investigation.

 We specialize in cases that require more than a superficial understanding of details.
 The situation gets particularly complex when false information is planted during the investigation, computers are altered or details are forgotten.
 This is similar to the issue faced in the “wilderness of mirrors” by counterintelligence operations.

-As investigators the good days at work are discovering factual evidence that give clear conclusions for our clients.
+As investigators, the good days at work are discovering factual evidence that gives clear conclusions for our clients.
 The worst days are when our client doesn’t take action.
-Here’s an example: We were retained by a local government that was being sued by employees.
+Here’s an example: We were retained by a local government that was being sued by several employees.
 The computers that we analyzed clearly showed that the employees were faking their claims.
 In the process they were falsely accusing innocent parties.
 The case went to a jury that agreed with the facts and threw out the suit.
-Unfortunately, years later these still had their jobs.
+Unfortunately, years later these fraudsters still had their jobs.
 No action was taken!